 Deposits with financial institutions include bank demand deposits.
 Oregon Revised Statutes require deposits to be adequately covered by federal depository insurance or deposited at an approved depository as identified by the Treasury.
-The District's cash is deposited in an approved depository for public funds, and thus is collateralized under ORS 295.
+The total bank balance per the bank statements as of June 30, 2018 was \$194,105, all of which was covered by federal depository (FDIC) insurance.